nus-cs2103-AY2122S2/ip/docs/README.md

 ### Marking a task: `mark`

-> Mark a task as done.
+> Marks a task as done.
 Shows X if done, nothing otherwise.

 Format: `mark INDEX`
 Example: `mark 3`